 Mark the center point.
 Bring the needle up in the next hole left of the center.
 From there start to work a Four-Sided stitch in a diagonal row – as a rhombus around the center point as shown in Filling Pattern – No. 555 and continue to work the diagonal row.

-Work row beside row until the entire shape is filled.
-Make sure that you always turn the work so that the rows are oriented from bottom right to top left.
+Embroider row after row until the entire area is filled.
+It is important that you always turn the work so that the rows are created from the bottom right to the top left.